 That’s right, in the military headquarters, in a room full of screens and controllers, with blinking lights and people running from one place to another.
 Well, that would be it – the War Room!
-Maybe it does not look nearly that dramatic when it comes to working on the project but the atmosphere can as tense, as during any Earth-threatening cataclysm!
+Maybe it does not look nearly that dramatic when it comes to working on the project but the atmosphere can be as tense, as during any Earth-threatening cataclysm!

 Thus, most companies either have a war room or rent one when the need for it appears.
 After all, clarifying the chaotic situation is the first thing every team has to do in order to preserve the workflow.

-So, whatever your company does, if it involves team co-operation, you better make sure that there is one huge room with a big table and a board inside the building.
-If not, either make on or look for one that can be hired in the close neighborhood (up to 15 minutes ride from your company’s base.) or in your office building.
+So, whatever your company does, if it involves team co-operation, you better make sure that in your company there is one big war room with a large table and board.
+If not, either make one or look for possible war rooms that can be hired in the close neighborhood (up to 15 minutes ride from your company’s base.) or in your office building.

 Implement an innovative collaboration and communication software